About the Master of Arts Degree

-Students will be required to devote six (6) hours to writing either a thesis (SOS 599) or a publishable scientific paper (SOS 596).
-All Master’s degree candidates must also be enrolled for at least one semester hour of credit within the academic unit (i.e., the School of Sustainability) during the semester or summer session in which the thesis or paper is defended.
+Students will be required to devote six (6) credits to writing either a thesis (SOS 599) or a publishable scientific paper (SOS 596).
+All master’s degree candidates must also be enrolled for at least one (1) credit within the academic unit (i.e., the School of Sustainability) during the semester or summer session in which the thesis or paper is defended.

 - SOS 596 – Scientific Paper